particle-iot/docs/src/content/reference/datasheets/m-series/m2-breakout-datasheet.md

 - Connect the LiPo battery (2).
 - Optionally connect the AC power adapter to VIN (7).
 With PM-BAT, VIN must be 5-12 VDC.
 - You must use the LiPo battery, AC power adapter, or both, when using PM-BAT.
 You cannot power by USB only.
-- The LiPo battery can be charged by USB or VIN.
+- The LiPo battery can be only be charged by VIN, it cannot be charged from USB.

 #### PM-DC power module